ChilliCream/greendonut/README.md

 **Green Donut is a DataLoader implementation for _.net core_ and _classic_**

-Here is a short sentence how _facebook_ describes _DataLoaders_.
+**Green Donut** is a port of _facebook's_ _DataLoader_ utility, written in C# for .NET Core and .NET Framework.

 > DataLoader is a generic utility to be used as part of your application's data fetching layer to
 > provide a consistent API over various backends and reduce requests to those backends via batching
 > and caching. -- facebook

-_DataLoaders_ are a perfect fit for client-side and server-side scenarios.
-They decouple any kind of request to a back-end component or resource.
-This will reduce in general the traffic (round-trips) to e.g. a _GraphQL API_, _REST API_, _DB_, or something completly else.
+_DataLoader_ are perfect in various client-side and server-side scenarios.
+They decouple any kind of request in a simplified way to a backend resource like a datasource or web API to reduce the overall traffic to those resources by using two common techniques in computer science namely batching and caching.
+With batching we decrease the amount of requests to a backend resource by grouping single requests into one batch request.
+Whereas with caching we avoid requesting a backend resource at all.

 ## Getting Started

-Before we start let us install the package via _NuGet_.
+First things first, install the package via _NuGet_.

-For _.net core_ we could use the dotnet CLI.
-Which is perhaps the preferred way doing this.
+For _.NET Core_ we use the `dotnet` _CLI_, which is perhaps the preferred way doing this.

 ```powershell
 dotnet add package GreenDonut
 ```

-And for _.net classic_ we still could use the following line.
+And for _.NET Framework_ we still use the following line.

 ```powershell
 Install-Package GreenDonut
 ```

-Of course there are more ways to install a package.
-However, I just focused here on the most common console way for both _.net core_ and _classic_.
+People who prefer a UI to install packages might wanne use the _NuGet Package Manager_, which is provided by _Visual Studio_.

 After we have installed the package, we should probably start using it, right.
-We really tried to keep the _API_ of _DataLoaders_ congruent to the [original facebook implementation which is written in JavaScript](https://github.com/facebook/dataloader), but without making the experience for us .net developers weird.
+We really tried to keep the _API_ of _DataLoader_ congruent to the [original facebook implementation which is written in JavaScript](https://github.com/facebook/dataloader), but without making the experience for us _.NET_ developers weird.

+### Basic Example

+The simplest way to get started is to create an instance of the default _DataLoader_ implementation, which might be the right choice if you're need just one type of _DataLoader_.
+However, if you're need a bunch of individual _DataLoader_ and/or using _DI_, which is an abbreviation for _Dependency Injection_, you might wanne skip this example and hop over directly to the _Advanced Example_ section instead.

 ```csharp
 var userLoader = new DataLoader<string, User>(keys => FetchUsers(keys));
 ```

 In order to change the default behavior of a `DataLoader`, we have to create a new instance of `DataLoaderOptions` and pass it right into the `DataLoader`.
-Let us see how it would look like.
+Let us see how this would look like.

 ```csharp
 var options = new DataLoaderOptions<string>